MackDxddy/chaos-agents-finder/README.md

-# Chaos Agents — Build Finder
+# Chaos Agents - Agent Finder

 A local tool for the Steam auto-battler **Chaos Agents**.
-Search every agent by the skills you want (sorted by SP cost), browse a full skills catalogue, and save your favorite agents.
-Everything runs **100% on your own computer** — nothing is uploaded anywhere, and it never needs your password.
+Search every agent by the skills you want (sorted by cost), browse a full skills catalogue, and save your favorite agents.
+Everything runs **100% on your own computer**.

 ---